jez500/chorus/readme.md

 - A modern web browser, this has been developed and tested in Chrome

 ## Installing
-Install webinerface.chorus.zip via the zip, basically:
+All you need is webinerface.chorus.(version).zip unless you plan on doing some development.
 - XBMC > Settings > AddOns > Install from zip
 TODO: Get it in the XBMC repo

 ## Updating / Manual install
-Updating via a zip through the ui is proving patchy for me, so if you are updating from an older version or have any problems with installing eg. stuck on "loading application" then you should try this:
+You should be able to repeat the install steps with the new zip, however if you need to do it manually then these are the general steps:
-- Find your user addons folder. eg ~/.xbmc/addons or %user%/AppData/roaming/XBMC/addons
+- Find your user addons folder. eg ~/.xbmc/addons or %appdata%/roaming/XBMC/addons
 - Delete the addons/webinerface.chorus folder (if exists)
-- Grab the latest webinerface.chorus.zip and extract its contents into your addons folder
+- Grab the latest webinerface.chorus.(version).zip and extract its contents into your addons folder
 - You should now have a addons/webinerface.chorus folder again
 - Restart xbmc and refresh your browser for good measure